normalvector/ue4_mesh_deformation_toolkit/README.md

 6. *Utility*.
 This is everything else, including tools which allow you to build your own selection and transform tools.

 ## Load Geometry Data
-All of these nodes are provided on the Mesh Deformation Component, and also their stored geometry.
+All of these nodes are provided on the Mesh Deformation Component, any many of them can also be called on the MeshGeometry directly.

-* *Load From Mesh Deformation Component*: Use another MeshDeformationComponent as the source for the geometry, copying the contents.
+* *Load From Mesh Deformation Component*: Use another MeshDeformationComponent as a geometry source, copying the contents
-* *Load From Mesh Geometry*: Use a MeshGeometry
+* *Load From Mesh Geometry*: Use a MeshGeometry which has previously been extracted from a MeshDeformationComponent as a geometry source.
+This allows you to create a separate copy of the geometry in one MDC to use in another, with different deformations applied on them.
+(Demo: *LoadGeometryDemo/LoadFromMeshGeometryMap*)
-* [Load From Static Mesh](./docs/mesh_deformation_component_nodes/load_from_static_mesh.md): Use a StaticMesh as the source of the original geometry.
+* *Load From Static Mesh*: Use a StaticMesh as the source of the original geometry.
+This allows you to use all of the deformation tools on one of your imported models and is one of the most important nodes in the system  (Demo: *PassthroughDemo/PassthroughMap*, and used in most other demos)

 ## Select Vertices
 Each of these functions returns a Selection which can then be either be either modified further, or passed into any of the nodes for transforming vertices to control their behavior.

-* *Select All*: Select all vertices at full strength
+* *Select All*: Select all vertices at full strength.
 * *Select By Noise*: Select vertices based on a noise function, useful for terrain or adding controlled randomness to a model. *This can return values outside of the standard zero to one range, if this causes problems use a 'Remap By Range' node to remap between zero and one.* (Demo: *SelectionDemo/SelectByNoiseTranslateMap*, *SelectionDemo/SelectByNoiseVoronoiTranslateMap*)
 * *Select By Normal*: Selection based on a vertex's normal direction.
 (Demo: *SelectionDemo/SelectByNormalTranslateMap*)
 * *Select By Section*: Selection based on the sections which make up a mesh.
 (Demo: *SelectionDemo/SelectBySectionTranslateMap*)